-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

 When he is not on the Bering Sea, Zack is at home in Sonora, San Carlos, Mexico, where Wild Bill also happens to live.

-His dad, fan favorite Wild Bill has been on the Deadliest Catch since Season 6.
+His dad, fan favorite Wild Bill, has been on Deadliest Catch since Season 6.
 Zack, who has taken his mom’s last name, joined the show as a greenhorn on the F/V Kodiak in Season 8.

 In Season 14, father and newlywed son will remain on separate boats.
 In the upcoming season of the Deadliest Catch, Zack will spend his second season on the F/V Brenna A, with Captain Sean Dwyer, as Zack is no longer working with his dad on the F/V Summer Breeze.
 Will this be the season the two finally see eye-to-eye and reunite?